rulingAnts/quickstart_android_pwa/PWA_README.md

 # PWA/TWA Transformation Complete

-This project has been transformed from a Flutter/Dart application to a Progressive Web App (PWA) with Trusted Web Activity (TWA) support.
+This project is implemented as a Progressive Web App (PWA) with optional Trusted Web Activity (TWA) packaging for Android.

 ## What Changed